 • An unhealthy need to admired

 It takes years to create a teenager with a sense of entitlement.
-Obviously, prevention is better than cure, but by the time kids are teenagers prevention is rarely an option; the damage is usually done during childhood.
-Dealing with an entitled teenager therefore, takes a concerted effort and a clear strategy over a reasonable length of time.
+Prevention is better than cure, but by the time kids are teenagers prevention is rarely an option; the damage is usually done during childhood.
+Dealing with an entitled teenager, therefore, takes a concerted effort and a clear strategy over a reasonable length of time.
 It is not easy, but there is hope.

-In the next post I outline some basic principles for reducing a teenager’s sense of entitlement and include a free checklist to create your own parenting action plan.
+In the next post, I outline some basic principles for reducing a teenager’s sense of entitlement and include a free checklist to create your parenting action plan.